Cosmetic Dentistry

 Dental Veneers

-A veneer is a thin, custom-made shell or layer made of a special material, normally porcelain, placed over a tooth to improve the aesthetics of a smile and to protect the tooth’s surface from damage.
+A dental veneer is a thin, custom-made shell or layer made of a special material, normally porcelain, placed over a tooth to improve the aesthetics of a smile and to protect the tooth’s surface from damage.
 Our porcelain veneers are digitally made at our latest technology dental lab.
-Porcelain veneers can last up to 15-20 years, but of course, like natural teeth, it all depends on the patient’s health habits and are still susceptible to damage.

 Uses of dental veneers: